anwar-genai/clinical-fhir-extractor/README.md

 # Clinical FHIR Extractor

-A secure backend service that extracts structured medical data from PDF or text clinical documents and outputs FHIR R4-compliant JSON using LangChain, FAISS, and OpenAI.
+A secure backend service that extracts structured medical data from PDF, text, and image clinical documents and outputs FHIR R4-compliant JSON using LangChain, FAISS, OpenAI, and OCR.

-**Version 0.2.0** - Now with authentication, authorization, and audit logging!
+**Version 0.2.0** - Now with authentication, authorization, audit logging, and OCR support!

 ## ✨ What's New in v0.2.0